hxii/YRFW/readme.txt

 == Changelog ==
 = 2.0.2 =
-- Added `async` attribute to Yotpo Widget via function since WP doesn't have that.
+- Added `defer` attribute to Yotpo Widget via function since WP doesn't have that.
 Conversion doesn't work otherwise.
 - Minor changes to how the product cache is appended.
 Thanks Eric for that `Unsupported operand types`. ¯\_(ツ)_/¯
 - Some cleanup.
 We don't like messy code.
 - Tested with WP 5.4-alpha-47039 and WC 3.9.0-rc.2.
 Bleeding edge!